HimashaChinthani/weather_app/README.md

 - Disable public signups in your Auth0 database connection and pre-create the test user `careers@fidenz.com` (Pass#fidenz) as requested by the assignment.
 - Enable MFA (email or other) in the Auth0 dashboard as part of the assignment.

-Submission checklist
-1. Create a GitHub repo and push this project.
-2. Add these users (or make the repo accessible to them):
-   - kanishka.d@fidenz.com
-   - srimal.w@fidenz.com
-   - narada.a@fidenz.com
-   - amindu.l@fidenz.com
-3. Ensure README contains setup instructions (this file).
-4. Email the repository link to the contacts provided.

-If you want, I can create a branch, commit these docs, and prepare a clean README or create a small PR.
-I can also help step you through Auth0 setup and configuring env variables.